AurelienLoyer/Domoticz_Plugins_Manager/xee-car-data-to-domoticz-php/README.md

-# xee-car-data-to-domoticz-php
+# Xee car data to Domoticz in Php :)

-Récupérer les informations de votre voiture grâce au boîtier Xee et envoyez-les vers Domoticz !
+Get all car informations with Xee et send all on Domoticz !

 # Aperçu